Why?

 Chronologically, there’s a 20-75 year, or more, gap between many events in the New Testament and the recording of these events.
 Within this chronological gap is a plethora of related gaps.

-Culturally, there are gaps between the ideologies of Greek Theos (God) Kurios (Lord), Heaven, Hell, Hades, Tartarus, Belief, Faith, Law, Righteousness, Salvation, Virtue, within the Greek New Testament and Hebraic values of YHWH (the LORD) and His Mashiyach (Anointed One-Messiah) Yeshua (Jesus).
+Culturally, there are major gaps between the ideologies of Greek Theos (God) Kurios (Lord), Heaven, Hell, Hades, Tartarus, Belief, Faith, Law, Righteousness, Salvation, Virtue, of the Greek New Testament and Hebraic values the Oneness of Elohim (Eternal-Mighty One), Mashiyach (Anointed One-Messiah), teshuvah (repentance-transformation), emunah (steadfast-faith), etc.

-Spiritually, there are gaps between A) spirituality and theology of Christianity, B) Hebraic Kingdom of Heaven messianism, C) and Christian perspectives of Judaism within the Greek New Testament.
+Spiritually, there are major gaps between, A) the spirituality and theology of Christianity, B) the Hebraic Kingdom of Heaven, C) and the Christian perspectives of various sects of Judaism mentioned in the Greek New Testament.

-Relationally, there’s a gap between what God says He loves in the Greek New Testament, and what God says He loves in the Hebrew Old Testament.
-The gap we need to close, the ultimate gap, is any distance between God and us.
+Relationally, there are major gaps between what God says He loves in the Greek New Testament, and what God says He loves in Hebrew Tanakh, which Christians refer to as the Old Testament.

-The AHAV New Testament Bible takes readers to new and ancient places that may otherwise not have been considered or known.
-The Hebraic emunah (faith) of Yeshua is a state of being that exists beyond theological belief.
+The AHAV New Testament Bible takes readers to places many have never thought of or considered.
+The Hebraic emunah (faith) of Yeshua (Jesus) is a culture and a state of being which existed long before the advent of theology.

-The definition and work of Hebrew Mashiyachim (Anointed Ones-Christians) prophetically predates the Greek New Testament by about 2,000 years, as is evident by the authoritative definition of Abraham’s faith within the Greek New Testament.
-It’s time for the world to see and experience the power of Yeshua’s Hebrew Jewish messiahship.
+The definition and task of Hebrew Mashiyachim (Anointed Ones-Christians) prophetically predates the Greek New Testament by about 2,000 years, as evident through Abraham’s faith which is mentioned in the Greek New Testament.
+The AHAV Bible introduces the world to Yeshua (Jesus) through organic indigenous Hebrew Jewish messiahship.